 Checked the rover and found a few bits need doing Has an oil leak can’t see where it’s coming from possibly filter housing We decided on £2750 I’m definitely not eBaying it We’ve had so many messers from there on the midget

-Escort van fiesta mk3 Mgf Daily Mercedes w211 FRAUD owners club member
+Escort van fiesta mk3 Mgf Mercedes W202 FRAUD owners club member

 I am totally out of touch with Rover prices, not a clue.
 However looking at that I wouldn’t have guessed it was a £2,750 car.